remirror/remirror/docs/guide/hello-remirror.md

 ---
+hide_title: true
 title: Hello Remirror
-hide_title: Hello Remirror
 ---

 # Hello Remirror

 The most straightforward way of using `remirror` is to get start with a prebuilt editor.
-In a later section of this quide I'll walk you through creating your own editor but for now there's enought to learn in consuming the readily available components.
+In a later section of this quide I'll walk you through creating your own editor but for now there's enough to learn in consuming the readily available components.

 The most popular editor for a long time has been the **social editor**.